dfujim/bfit/paper/paper.md

 $\beta$-NMR leverages the parity-violating nuclear weak interaction to measure the spin precession of a radioactive probe nucleus [@MacFarlane2015].
 These nuclei can either be activated by neutrons or implanted as a foreign species as a low-energy particle beam.
 Upon decay, the direction of the emitted electron is correlated with the nuclear spin orientation.
 As with many nuclear and particle physics experiments, the data collected is the counted number of electrons emitted in a given direction.
 These counts are then histogrammed and processed to yield a signal of interest.

 The activation or implantation of the probe nuclei require high-intensity particle beams, restricting the technique to large nationally-supported facilities.
 Even today, there are only a handful of locations capable of conducting $\beta$-NMR measurements, such as TRIUMF, situated in Vancouver, Canada.
-This facility has been running $\beta$-NMR experiments for the past 20 years, and has developed the Muon Data (MUD) file format [@Whidden1994] as a means of storing $\mu$SR and $beta$-NMR data.
+This facility has been running $\beta$-NMR experiments for the past 20 years, and has developed the Muon Data (MUD) file format [@Whidden1994] as a means of storing $\mu$SR and $\beta$-NMR data.

 # Statement of need